Maryland Peace Action

 Tony Langbehn is founder and convener of Maryland United for Peace and Justice, which facilitates Maryland grassroots organizations to collaborate on peace, justice, democracy and a healthy environment.
 He serves on the Board of Pax Christi Metro D.C. and Baltimore (a regional Catholic peace organization) and on the Board of Progressive Maryland.
 He is also a Commissioner on two Prince George’s County Commissions: Commission for Individuals with Disabilities and Human Relations (civil rights).
 Mr. Langbehn has led successful efforts to enact local legislation and resolutions, including establishing Sykesville, Maryland as the third nuclear free zone in the United States.

 Marilyn Carlisle, vice chair of the Peace Action Education Fund, retired after having been an educator in Early Childhood Education for roughly 50 years, including 9 years in Chile and Argentina and 40 years in California and Maryland.
 Marilyn’s activist life has focused on Latin America, especially Nicaragua and El Salvador.
 A new arrival to Baltimore in 1978, she volunteered with the Central America Solidarity Committee as well as SANE/Freeze.
 Marilyn recently joined Showing Up for Racial Justice and has pushed beyond her comfort level to do deep canvassing in some of Baltimore’s largely white neighborhoods, focusing in this process on white awakening.
-Marilyn sings enthusiastically with the Charm City Labor Chorus and enjoys exposure to leftist-written fiction in her book group consisting of member of the Chorus.
+Marilyn sings enthusiastically with the Charm City Labor Chorus and enjoys exposure to leftist-written fiction in her book group consisting of members of the Chorus.

 Jean Athey, executive director of Maryland Peace Action, was coordinator of Peace Action Montgomery from 2005 until 2018 and a founding member of Prevent Nuclear War/Maryland.
 She was formerly chair of the Steering Committee of Fund Our Communities, Not the Pentagon, a campaign in Maryland focused on cutting military spending.
 In 2006, she co-founded the Washington Region Religious Campaign Against Torture, a coalition of religious groups working to end U.S.-sponsored torture.
 Ms. Athey volunteered with the International Solidarity Movement in Palestine in 2008 and traveled to Afghanistan in 2011 on a peace mission.
 She is past co-chair of the Board of Directors of national Peace Action and was treasurer of the Afghan Women’s Fund for several years.
 Ms. Athey previously worked at the Federal Health Resources and Services Administration; taught at the University of Oklahoma; and served in the Peace Corps in Tunisia.
 She received a Ph.D. in social services policy and administration from the University of Chicago.